Juggernaut (character): Reception

+Sara Century of Collider expressed interest in seeing Juggernaut in the X-Men '97 series.

 Other versions

 Age of Apocalypse

-In the Age of Apocalypse universe, Cain is a monk who works as a protector of Avalon.
-He guides Mystique and Nightcrawler to meet Destiny, but subsequently suffers an aneurysm when his desire not to hurt others conflicts with his lust for violence during an attack on Avalon.

-Days of Future Past

-Juggernaut is mentioned in thought by Rachel Summers as having been alive in her original timeline, where he shared the power of the Cyttorak Jewel with Black Tom and they assisted the mutant resistance in their fight against the Sentinels for a time.
+An alternate universe version of Cain Marko appears in "Age of Apocalypse".
+This version is a monk who works as a protector of Avalon, a secret mutant refuge.

 Marvel Apes

-In the Marvel Apes universe, there is a primate version of Juggernaut called Juggermonk who is a member of the Ape-Vengers.
+Juggermonk, a primate version of Juggernaut, appears in Marvel Apes as a member of the Ape-Vengers.

 Marvel Zombies

-In the Marvel Zombies universe, a zombified Juggernaut is seen in a horde of zombified villains.
+A zombified alternate universe version of Juggernaut appears in Marvel Zombies.
 He is later killed by Wolverine when Wolverine shoves his fist in Juggernaut's mouth and proceeds to use his newly obtained cosmic powers to decapitate him.

 MC2

-In the futuristic MC2 universe, the title J2 stars the son of the Juggernaut, Zane Yama.
-Yama, who inherits his father's powers and goes by the name J2, joins the future Avengers and is reunited with his father Cain Marko, who is trapped in an alternate dimension.
+The MC2 title J2 stars the son of the Juggernaut, Zane Yama.
+Yama, who inherits his father's powers and goes by the name J2, joins the future Avengers and later reunites with his father Cain Marko, who is trapped in an alternate dimension.